What are Automatic Rollovers?

-We believe that RCH Auto Portability is clearly the best automatic rollover service in the market today.
+We believe that the RCH automatic rollover service is clearly the best automatic rollover service in the market today.
 RCH is the only provider proven to reduce cash outs, to offer former participants with a beneficial monthly fee structure, and with a proven track record of consolidating former participants’ retirement savings into an active retirement plan or existing IRA.

 When considering an automatic rollover service provider, we encourage plan sponsors to consider the following criteria: